 3D printing design software

 There are many 3D design software packages and web services available.
-Here, we have listed only those that are used and recommended by practitioners in Australia and New Zealand producing 3D printed materials for touch readers.
+Here, we have listed only those that are used and recommended by practitioners who are producing 3D printed materials for touch readers in Australia and New Zealand.

 Automated 3D Mapping Software